ethereum-oasis-op/L2/workitems/EVM-based-L2-address-aliasing/evm-based-l2-address-aliasing-v1.0-psd01.md

 * **Level 3:** All MUST, SHOULD, and MAY requirements with conditional MUST or SHOULD requirements are fulfilled by a specific implementation as proven by a test report that proves in an easily understandable manner the implementation's conformance with each requirement based on implementation-specific test-fixtures with implementation-specific test-fixture inputs.

 #### **[D1]**
-A claim that an EVM based Address Aliasing implementation conforms to this specification SHOULD describe the testing procedure used to justify the claim.
+A claim that a canonical token list implementation conforms to this specification SHOULD describe a testing procedure carried out for each requirement to which conformance is claimed, that justifies the claim with respect to that requirement.

 [D1]](#d1) testability: Since each of the non-conformance-target requirements in this documents is testable, so must be the totality of the requirements in this document.
+Therefore, conformance tests for all requirements can exist, and can be described as required in [D1]](#d1).

 #### **[R9]**
-A claim that an EVM based Address Aliasing implementation conforms to this specification at **level 2** or higher MUST describe the testing procedure used to justify the claim.
+A claim that a canonical token list implementation conforms to this specification at **Level 2** or higher MUST describe the testing procedure carried out for each requirement at **Level 2** or higher, that justifies the claim to that requirement.

 [R9]](#r9) testability: Since each of the non-conformance-target requirements in this documents is testable, so must be the totality of the requirements in this document.
+Therefore, conformance tests for all requirements can exist, be described, be built and implemented and results can be recorded as required in [R9]](#r9).

 -------